mjtian/cycleNormalizingFlow/pythonhead/test.md

 **Object:** make `python test2.py` runs without error.

 **Don't** reimplement a new class, import code from `test.py`, and implement two dimension transformations MLP of $28*28\rightarrow50\rightarrow1$ and $1\rightarrow 10\rightarrow 28*28$, note that this kind of transformation is what a GAN is doing.

+#### 3. Test2 Again

+I have moved test.py to `utils/layer`,  so you now have to make `test2.py` run again.

+Examples can be found at `utils/layers`

+Hint1: Since `test2.py` is not finished at the time I checked out test3 branch, `git cherry-pick` may be useful.

+Hint2: This task is about import architecture in python, refer to what I have done at [my utils](https://github.com/li012589/NeuralRG/tree/master/utils).
+The key is how to write your `__init__.py` .